sandrinodimattia/ssl-cert-expiration-to-slack/README.md

     --secret SLACK_INCOMING_WEBHOOK_URL="https://hooks.slack.com/services/xxx"
 ```

+> If the certificate is valid for more than DAYS_THRESHOLD, nothing will be posted to Slack.

 If you want to run it on a schedule (run every day at 10 AM for example):

 ```